 Not only will federal agencies like the NTSB and the Federal Aviation Administration (FAA) investigate the cause of an airplane crash, local authorities may also be involved.
 With the multitude of agencies investigating a crash, victims and families may need a strong advocate to handle any civil claims.

 If negligence is found to be a cause of the crash, airplane accident victims and family members may be entitled to compensation for funeral costs, hospital bills, lost wages, and pain and suffering.
-Speak to a qualified Orlando aviation accident attorney if you have questions about your claim and get the justice you and your family deserve.
+Speak to a qualified Orlando personal injury attorney if you have questions about your claim and get the justice you and your family deserve.